antonbarada/ngx-state-manager/README.md

 Define your state **IState** and create **TodosStateService** extended from abstract class **FeatureStateManager**.
 The main thing provided by **FeatureStateManager** is state instance by wich we're gonna manipulate with state changes.
-You could also define initial state (optionaly), otherwise all inital values will be `null`:
+You have to define initial state in super method:

 ```ts
 interface Todo {